nour3adel/Car_Showroom-Repair-Garage/README.md

 An application that shows customers Cars’ Showrooms to buy/rent a car and Repair shops (Garages) to repair their own cars

+- Admin can add, update & delete data related to showrooms, garages, cars & services
+- Customer can register to the app
+- Customer can search for specific car, service, showroom or garage
+- Customer can view list of data related to showrooms/ Garages
+- Customer can buy/ rent a car or book garage appointment using the app
+- Customer can reserve his picked car, so that it’s not shown in the list of available cars of a Showroom for limited time
+- Show historical services data for one customer

 ## Minimum requirements: